peter88213/nv_editor/docs/template/README.md

 ## Features

 - A simple text editor box without rich text display and search capability.
 - Text is edited at the "XML markup" level.
 XML tags are displayed as stored in the *novx* file.
   Most of the formatting tags are similar to those of HTML.
 - Multiple section editor windows.
-- Word count is displayed and updated either live or on demand.
 - The application is ready for internationalization with GNU gettext.
 A German localization is provided.
 - Editor features:
     - Text selection.